 Also, to reiterate, just because, on average, people may prefer something doesn’t mean they won’t enjoy an alternative.
 Everyone should think critically about which choices keep community members the safest, not just the ones that are the most popular.

 Finally, the results of this survey are time-bounded and likely not worth much as the landscape continues to change.
 I’d hesitate to put much stock in this analysis after June, at the latest.
 Opinions could change much more quickly than that, even.

 Thank you for reading this, and I hope to see everyone someday!

 – Joel T

 P.s.
-Thank you to Tracy, Connie, Sarah, Melissa, Danny, Raphie, Jen, D’Leene, John, Jeff, Paul, Ryan, and others for lending me their considerable intellects for improving this write-up prior to publication!
-I really appreciate your help, thank you again.
+Thank you to Tracy, Connie, Sarah, Melissa, Danny, Raphie, Jen, D’Leene, John, Jeff, Paul, Ryan, and others for lending me their considerable intellect for improving this write-up prior to publication!
+I appreciate your help.
+Thank you again!